 Thus, the desire for church service is for the Christian a spiritual tuning fork with which we can always compare the state of our soul.
 A sign that God is in the heart is the love of temple worship.

-This can be likened to human relationships.
+This can be likened to human relations.
 If we love someone, then we try to be close to him.
 If we say, for example, to a friend: "You are always with me, you are in my heart, so I did not come to congratulate you on your birthday" - it is unlikely that we will hear the words of approval and understanding in return.
 So it is with God.
-If God is in our heart, if we love Him or at least seek this love, then how can we not celebrate the Birthday or Resurrection of Christ, the Son of God, who became the Son of Man, suffered for our salvation, humiliation, pain and death, as we forget About the memorable date of the Mother of God, through whom we got access to the incarnate God, or disregard the days of the celebration of the heavenly powers of the incorporeal and holy, standing before the throne of God and praying fondly of us, lazy, sinful and strong only to the words of self-justification?
+If God is in our heart, if we love Him, or at least strive for this love, then how can we not celebrate the Birthday or Resurrection of Christ, the Son of God, who became the Son of Man, suffered for our salvation, humiliation, pain and death, as we forget about the memorable date of the Mother of God, through whom we got access to the incarnate God, or disregard the days of celebration of the heavenly powers of the incorporeal and holy, standing before the throne of God and praying unceasingly for us, lazy, sinful and strong only to the words of self-justification?